Welcome to the Magic of Everything — a love letter to all my failures and a celebration of everything that’s wrong with me.

 When we first got married in our mid-twenties, even we assumed we would eventually find some corner of the world that we both loved so we could settle down, buy a house and have children.
 Because that’s what you do, right?

 But years went by… our faces got crinklier and our bellies flabbier.
 We did the cha cha together from the twinkling lights of Paris to the golden pagodas of Myanmar and the uninhabited islands of the Kingdom of Tonga, making half a dozen career changes along the way with no sign of slowing down.

 Through the job and location changes I continued my lifelong habit of collecting hobbies and qualifications that I would quickly forget and later discard.
 I learnt the guitar for 5 minutes before giving it up to master the ukulele.
-I became a TEFL teacher and trained as a Zumba instructor, which still cracks me up… I’m the most uncoordinated person I know!
+I became a TEFL teacher and — with zero background in dance or fitness — made the incomprehensible decision to train as a Zumba instructor.
 Then I took bellydancing classes and studied to be a massage therapist, only to discover my passion for massages does not extend beyond receiving them.

 As my unfertilised eggs slowly dropped dead from boredom and my 30s were well and truly underway, I berated myself again for all that must be wrong with me because I don’t have all the things.
 The house.
 The car.
 The children.
 The stable career.
 The YouTube-worthy fur baby.
 The rooms full of furniture and stuff.

 But it wasn’t just that I didn’t have any of this.